 If you’re catching the train to Wareham with your bike, you can cycle into town via an underpass to avoid traffic and stock up on any essentials you might need before continuing on to Swanage.
-It’s worth noting that that South Western London Waterloo to Weymouth trains do have facilities for bikes, but during peak times numbers may to be limited.
+It’s worth noting that South Western London Waterloo to Weymouth trains do have facilities for bikes, but during peak times numbers may be limited.
 You can check the South Western Railway’s bike policy on their website: www.southwesternrailway.com/travelling-with-us/travelling-with-a-bike

 You can find useful information on cycle routes at the Discover Purbeck Information Centre, based at Wareham Library, which is near the quay.